SharadaSrinivasan/sharsrinivasan-website/content/talk/rwanda-fieldwork-2017-2019.md

 event: Fieldwork in Rwanda
 event_url:
 location: Rwanda
-summary: Sharada Srinivasan and Dr. Muge Haseki conducted fieldwork in conjunction with a last mile Internet infrastructure service provider in Rwanda on unconnected sites.
+summary: Conducted fieldwork in conjunction with a last mile Internet infrastructure service provider in Rwanda on unconnected sites.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.